danfuzz/samizdat/samtoc/README.md

   * Zero or more helper internal sources, as siblings with `main.sam` or under arbitrary subdirectories.
   * An optional `modules` directory (in a form per the next bullet item).
+    These are the "captive" external modules of the indicated single module.

 * A `modules` directory, consisting of one or more directories that name external modules.
 Each such directory should take the form of a